graveyard/gearman-node/README.md

     ob_conn.write data # relay inbound data to gearman
 ```

-This could be useful for getting more information than what the Gearman admin protocol gives you or even extending the Gearman protocol.
+This could be useful for getting more information than what the Gearman admin protocol provides, or even extending the Gearman protocol itself.

 ## License